Travel

 DS-2019

-If students are travelling outside the United States, they must obtain a travel signature under the "Travel Endorsement" section of the Form DS-2019.
+If students are traveling outside the United States, they must obtain a travel signature under the "Travel Endorsement" section of Form DS-2019.

 When traveling internationally, students should carry all of these documents in their hand luggage.